workcraft/workcraft/workcraft/WorkcraftCore/lib/batik/README.md

 https://mvnrepository.com/artifact/org.apache.xmlgraphics/fop-transcoder

-If extra ~10MB and several unnecessary dependencies are not a problem, and when the broken dependency on JAR Core is fixed, then Batik and FOP can be included via Gradle in WorkcraftCore\build.gradle:
+If extra ~10MB and several unnecessary dependencies are not a problem, then Batik and FOP transcoders can be included via Gradle in dependencies section of WorkcraftCore\build.gradle as follows:

-    lib 'org.apache.xmlgraphics:batik-transcoder:1.13'
+    lib 'org.apache.xmlgraphics:batik-transcoder:1.14'
-    lib 'org.apache.xmlgraphics:fop-transcoder:2.5'
+    lib 'org.apache.xmlgraphics:fop-transcoder:2.6'

 ## Dependency analysis